HippoEug/HackTheBox/Machines (Easy)/ScriptKiddie.md

 The exploit `use exploit/unix/fileformat/metasploit_msfvenom_apk_template_cmd_injection` gave us a `.apk` file, which we then used to upload onto `http://10.129.72.251:5000/`, providing the `.apk` as a template.
 After running a listener and sending the file on the webpage, we get a shell and our user flag.

 ### 6. Privilege Escalation
 Bwoah, this one is tough.
-From enumerating, we find that there are three users, `kid` which we compromised, `pwn` & `root`.
+From enumerating, we find that there are three users, `kid` which we compromised, and the two other users `pwn` & `root`.

+We found an interesting file owned by user `pwn`, `scanlosers.sh`.
+In the file, we see that it reads from another file called `hackers`, and uses that information to execute a `NMAP` command.
+We hijack the `scanlosers.sh` script by manipulating the `hackers` file and getting a reverse shell to execute.
+Through this successful move, we got into user `pwn`.

 ### 7. Final Privilege Escalation & Getting Root Flag
-x
+Running `sudo -l`, we see that `msfconsole` can be run as a `sudo-er` without authentication.
+Exploiting this, we get root flags.

 # Attack
 ## 1. NMAP